AiSatan/node_wrangler_octane/README.md

 - viewer node / cntrl+shft+click on any node to add viewer node
 - full transform&uwp projectile / ctrl+t
 - switch-type-to / shift+s

-//not here yet but in pre-release
+- shader's texture setup for octane / ctrl+shift+t on shader node

-- //working on texture setup for octane shaders / ctrl+shift+t
+//not here yet, but soon
 - //working on lazy mix / ctrl+shift+rmb

 this plugin behave as octane one __only if your renderer set to octane__, you can change renderer to eevee/cycle to work as default one.